JabRef/user-documentation/en/FAQgeneral.md

 The name of a web search is selected (e.g. “ACM Portal”).
 Click on it and change it to “ISBN to BibTeX”.
 If a ISBN is not found, head to the [online service](http://manas.tungare.name/software/isbn-to-BibTeX/) by Manas Tungare.
-For further informatio, please, consult the dedicated help file about the [ISBN-to-BibTeX fetcher](ISBNtoBibTeX).
+For further information, please, consult the dedicated help file about the [ISBN-to-BibTeX fetcher](ISBNtoBibTeX).

 #### Q: I miss a field *translator*, *lastfollowedon*, ...
 How can I add such fields?